 But Maine expanded Medicaid in early 2019, so enrollment in private individual market plans was expected to decline.
 People with income between 100 and 138% of the poverty level are eligible for premium subsidies to purchase private plans in the exchange if the state has not expanded Medicaid, whereas they’re eligible for Medicaid instead once the program is expanded.

 And an additional 9,145 people enrolled in private plans through the marketplace between mid-February and the end of July 2021.
-This was due to the enhanced premium subsidies created by the American Rescue Plan and the enrollment window that gives people a chance to enroll (without a qualifying event) through August 15, 2021.
+This was due to the enhanced premium subsidies created by the American Rescue Plan and the enrollment window that gave people a chance to enroll (without a qualifying event) through August 15, 2021.
 The enrollment volume during that window was more than double the number of people who have enrolled during the same time frame (with a qualifying event) in previous years.